A stratified homotopy hypothesis: Constructible bundles

+} The top diagonal functor is a surjective equivalence of categories, as implied by the identification~(\ref{burn-segal}).
+Corollary~\ref{gpd-ess} gives that the left downward functor is surjective on objects.
+The right downward functor is given by taking fiber products of the horizontal diagrams in the commutative diagram among categories:

-The top horizontal map is an equivalence of categories, as implied by the equivalence~(\ref{burn-segal}).
-Corollary~\ref{gpd-ess} gives that the downward functors are essentially surjective.
-We conclude that the bottom horizontal functor is essentially surjective as well.
+The middle downward functor is~(\ref{79}), which is an isomorphism between categories.
+Corollary~\ref{gpd-ess} gives that the outer downward functors are surjective on objects.
+It follows that the right downward functor in~(\ref{25}) is surjective on objects.
+We conclude that the bottom diagonal functor is surjective on objects, as desired.

 \end{proof}